BTS: Military service and contract renewal

 In spite of the announcement of the October 2022 benefit concert, Hybe Corporation's stock prices dropped to below its original IPO amid continuing market speculation about the implications of the upcoming mandatory military enlistment of the band's members.
 Under South Korean laws, all able-bodied males must complete between 18 and 21 months of military service, usually by age 28.
 Bloomberg News reported the concert as a success but also indicated that there were no further concert dates scheduled.
 It was estimated that if the band members completed their service, Hybe Corporation would lose nearly US$10 billion over ten years, with the loss to the South Korean economy at nearly US$39 billion.

-In October 2022, Big Hit confirmed that Jin, the band's oldest member, aged 29, had withdrawn his enlistment deferral request.
+In October 2022, BigHit confirmed that Jin, the band's oldest member, aged 29, had withdrawn his enlistment deferral request.
 The other members planned to enlist later, with the group planning to reunite in 2025 following discharge.
 At the end of October 2022, BTS earned five nominations for the 2022 MAMA Awards, with the band members receiving eight further nominations as solo artists.
 On November 15, BTS earned three nominations at the 65th Annual Grammy Awards, including a nomination for Best Music Video for "Yet to Come".
 "My Universe" was nominated for Best Pop Duo/Group Performance, making BTS the only act to be nominated three years in a row in this category since its introduction in 2011.
 The band was also nominated for Album of the Year as featured artists on Coldplay's Music of the Spheres.
 Jin enlisted as an active duty soldier on December 13.
-On February 26, 2023, Big Hit announced that J-Hope had requested cancellation of the postponement of his military service.
+On February 26, 2023, BigHit announced that J-Hope had requested cancellation of the postponement of his military service.

 Following their scheduled separation, the band's BTS 'Yet to Come' in Busan concert film was released on February 1, 2023.
 J-Hope enlisted as an active duty soldier on April 18.
 On May 12, BTS released a soundtrack "The Planet" for the South Korean animated series Bastions.
 To commemorate their tenth anniversary, the group released the song "Take Two" on June 9.

 On September 20, 2023, Hybe confirmed through a press release that BTS would renew their exclusive contracts.
-The members will sign these agreements sequentially, considering their military service, after a board resolution with Big Hit Music, solidifying their commitment to future projects starting from 2025 onwards.
+The members will sign these agreements sequentially, considering their military service, after a board resolution with BigHit Music, solidifying their commitment to future projects starting from 2025 onwards.
 On September 22, 2023, Suga enlisted as a social worker.
 RM and V enlisted on December 11, 2023, followed by Jimin and Jung Kook on December 12.
 On June 12, 2024, Jin became the first member to complete his mandatory military service when he was officially discharged; he was followed by J-Hope on October 17, 2024.
 RM and V were discharged on June 10, 2025, followed by Jimin and Jung Kook on June 11, and on June 18, Suga was the final member to be discharged.